 The vast majority of our volunteers are anonymous, both for the benefit of our callers and for the welfare of our volunteers.
 So, who exactly

 are we?
-Edinburgh Nightline is made up of around 100 student volunteers from Edinburgh’s four universities, and Edinburgh College.
+Edinburgh Nightline is made up of around 100 student volunteers from Edinburgh’s five higher education institutions.
 Our volunteers are all from different disciplines and are in various years of both undergraduate and postgraduate degrees.

 Six of our committee are what we call

 public faces.
 Due to the nature of their work with us they must be able to speak publicly as representatives of Edinburgh Nightline.
 During the volunteer’s time in this position they don’t take calls.
-The six positions fall across three roles: Coordinator, Networking Coordinator, and Publicity, Fundraising & Events Coordinator.
+The six positions fall across two roles: Coordinator and the Publicity and Networking Coordinators.

 The Coordinator role involves overseeing the whole of the committee and society overall.
 Coordinators are responsible for chairing meetings, managing committee relations, maintaining communication with EUSA and Edinburgh University, liaising with the National Association, and generally keeping up and working to improve the service that we provide.
 This role often involves individual projects that change depending on the current needs of Nightline and what the coordinators themselves feel would be a impactful step forward.
 Liv is a Sociology student going into her final year at the University of Edinburgh.
 She loves mayonnaise and her favourite flowers are daffodils.
 A fun fact about her is that she once put her entire face in a chocolate fountain.
 Celine is going into her fourth year of History and Politics at the University of Edinburgh.
 She’s from Germany, and if she’s not drowning in readings for uni, she loves to explore Edinburgh with her camera, workout or cook exorbitant amounts of food.